 The Durie-Salmon Staging System is another staging system that correlates the amount of myeloma to the damage it has caused, such as bone disease or anemia.

 Careful testing after each cycle of treatment will indicate whether the treatment is working or not.
 If response is slow and side-effects are manageable, additional therapy should be considered.
 Thus, accurate response assessment is important.
 As shown below, there is a correlation between test results and the number of myeloma cells.

-IMWG response criteria - if the response is less than desired, the practitioner and patient should discuss whether to watch and wait, switch therapies, or continue with a maintenance dose.
+Based on the IMWG response criteria - if the response is less than desired, the practitioner and patient should discuss whether to watch and wait, switch therapies, or continue with a maintenance dose.

 The Advanced Practitioner's Guide to Multiple Myeloma

 JADPRO Vol. 7 | Supplement 1 | March 2016

 Updates in the Diagnosis and Monitoring of Multiple Myeloma

 The International Myeloma Foundation medical and editorial content team